May 20 -21, 2020

 Honoring the Past and Embracing the Future

-May 26, 2016 marked the 60th Anniversary of two female students from Florida Agricultural and Mechanical University, Wilhelmina Jakes and Carrie Patterson, sitting down in the “whites only” section of a segregated bus in the city of Tallahassee.
+May 26, 2020 will mark the 64th Anniversary of two female students from Florida Agricultural and Mechanical University, Wilhelmina Jakes and Carrie Patterson, sitting down in the “whites only” section of a segregated bus in the city of Tallahassee.
 When they refused to move to the “colored” section at the rear of the bus, the driver pulled into a service station and called the police.
 Tallahassee police arrested Jakes and Patterson and charged them with “placing themselves in a position to incite a riot.”

 In the days immediately following their arrests, students at FAMU organized a campus-wide boycott of city buses.
 Their collective stand against segregation set an example that propelled like-minded Tallahassee citizens into action.